yashMangal19/E-Commerece-App-Faktoe-/README.md

 Shops can then declare any product out of stock and that product will not be shown to user.</br></br>
 Shop can also declare out of stock products in stock again or remove them from list if they want.</br></br>

-This app is not complete yet conforming orders and declaring products in stock is remianing.
+This app is not complete yet conforming orders and declaring products in stock is remianing.</br></br>

+This app is made using native android development ( Java ) and Firebase is used for mobile authentication and Firebase Firestore for database.